Study overseas as part of your degree. Choose from 39 countries and 200 partner institutions

 On this page you can find support for UNSW students to study overseas on exchange with our partner institutions.

 Through student exchange, undergraduate, honours and postgraduate coursework students gain credit towards their degree while studying, living and travelling overseas.
 Exchange is also eligible for recognition on your AHEGS.
 From China to Germany to the Unites States, you can choose from a wide range of courses which may not be offered at UNSW.
-Many of our partner institutions also teach their courses in English.
+Many of our partner institutions also teach courses in English.

 How does it work?